divya520357/divya520357/README.md

 - 👋 Hi, I’m Divya.
 - 👀 I’m interested in programming and graphic Designing.
 - 🌱 I’m currently learning C++ and React.js
 - i know HTML, CSS and JavaScript.
+And frameworks like bootsrap and tailwindCSS

 - 📫 How to reach me ... https://www.linkedin.com/in/divya098